 CV examples for Students

-The standard CV examples for students or freshers in the UK should be no longer than two sides of A4.
+The standard CV examples for students or graduates in the UK is a CV which is no longer than 2 pages.

-Medical CV generally includes all the following information in addition to many the resume header and contact information.
+A medical CV contains all the following information including title and contact information.

 - Professional Memberships

 - Education: Name, degree, location, and date in reverse chronological order of all the institutions you've attended

 - Scholarships, Awards and Honors : Include cum laude, summa cum laude,magna cum laude, election to AOA, or awards (including service awards), Gold Humanism, scholarships, etc.